cnxls/ames-housing-multiple-linear_regression/ml-ames-housing-regression/README.md

 -  Forward stepwise feature selection (`SequentialFeatureSelector`)
 -  Evaluation using RMSE, MSE, and R²
 -  Visualization of actual vs predicted prices

-## How to Run

-1. Clone the repository
-2. Run: `poetry install`
-3. Activate: `poetry shell`
-4. Launch Jupyter: `jupyter notebook`
-5. Open the notebook in `/notebooks/` and run all cells

 ## Steps Covered